emmalu00/matrix-math/README.md

 This program reads an input file containing two matrices and then repeatedly asks the user if they want to print, add, subtract, multiply, transpose, or quit.

 ### Running the Program
-The name of an input file is given as a command-line argument.
-The program must run through the command line with the format:
+The program must be compiled through the command line with the following statement:

-> `javac ApplicationIO.java`
+`javac ApplicationIO.java`

-followed by:
+The program must then be run through the command line with the following statement:

-> `java ApplicationIO <filename.txt>`
+`java ApplicationIO <filename.txt>`

+where **_filename.txt_** is the input text file.
+If the user does not enter an input text file as a command line argument, the program will produce an error message and exit.

 ## Format of Input Text Files
 Input files must be formatted the following way: